dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-in-windows-forms-using-print-preview.md

      :::code language="vb" source="snippets/how-to-print-in-windows-forms-using-print-preview/vb/Form1.vb" id="open_and_read_document_contents_the_string":::

 01. As you would for printing the document, in the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event handler, use the <xref:System.Drawing.Printing.PrintPageEventArgs.Graphics%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> class and the file contents to calculate lines per page and render the document's contents.
 After each page is drawn, check to see if it's the last page, and set the <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> property of the `PrintPageEventArgs` accordingly.
 The `PrintPage` event is raised until `HasMorePages` is `false`.
 When the document has finished rendering, reset the string to be rendered.
-Also, make sure the `PrintPage` event is associated with its event-handling method.
+Also, ensure that the `PrintPage` event is associated with its event-handling method.

     > [!NOTE]
-    > You may have already completed steps 2 and 3 if you have implemented printing in your application.
+    > If you have implemented printing in your application, you may have already completed step 2 and 3.

      In the following code example, the event handler is used to print the "testPage.txt" file in the same font used on the form.